SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex2selfreg3.png" width="70%">

 7. Save your selection.
 The default setting is already **"Internal"**.
-Then you don´t need to change it.
+Because of that you don´t need to change it.
 8. If the application is updated, the system displays the message Application <name of application> updated.

 ## Exercise 2.4 Keep Social Sign-On disabled

-For business-to-consumer (public) scenarios, social sign-on may be required.
+For business-to-consumer (public) scenarios, Social Sign-On may be required.
 If activated users are allowed to log on with their Apple, Google, Facebook, Twitter, or LinkedIn accounts.
-By default, social sign-on is disabled, set to Off, and can be configured per application.
+By default, Social Sign-On is disabled, set to Off, and can be configured per application.
 Corporate identity lifecycle processes make social sign-on undesirable in most business-to-employee (B2E) and business-to-business (B2B) scenarios.

 Procedure

-1. Sign in to the administration console for SAP Cloud Identity Services.
+1. Sign in to the **administration console for SAP Cloud Identity Services**.

 <br><img src="/exercises/ex2/images/SCICockpit.png" width="70%">